 - After discussions, during transition meetings, with parents and other relevant professionals a support plan will be put in place on an individual basis. - The school has a policy regarding the administration and managing of medicines on the school site.
 Parents should contact the class teacher if medication is recommended by Health Professionals to be taken during the school day.
 A medical consent and administration form should then be completed by the parents and staff in school. - A health care plan is created for children with medical needs that are additional to the common medical conditions we see in school.
-This will be created with the advice, support and training from medical professionals e.g. support for children with Diabetes, epilepsy, tube feeding etc. - As a staff we have regular first aid training and updates of conditions and medication affecting children so that the vast majority of staff are able to manage medical situations. - Training is also provided for staff from medical professionals for moving and handling, to ensure we are transferring children from wheel chairs to other areas correctly. - We also have a defibrillator on both our Infant and junior sites in case of serious medical emergencies. - Medically recognised dietary needs are catered for by our dinner staff. - Dinner staff will always try to support children's particular preferences at dinner time e.g. foods not touching each other on the plate.
+This will be created with the advice, support and training from medical professionals e.g. support for children with Diabetes, epilepsy, tube feeding etc. - As a staff we have regular first aid training and updates of conditions and medication affecting children so that the vast majority of staff are able to manage medical situations. - Training is also provided for staff from Heatherwood Outreach support for moving and handling, to ensure we are transferring children from wheel chairs to other areas correctly. - Physiotherapist deliver training on Physio programmes specific for individual children. - We also have a defibrillator on both our Infant and junior sites in case of serious medical emergencies. - Medically recognised dietary needs are catered for by our dinner staff. - Dinner staff will always try to support children's particular preferences at dinner time e.g. foods not touching each other on the plate.